Left Half of Ascendis Software Logo Right Half of Ascendis Software Logo

 partial

-Matches the Number Pattern if it appears anywhere in the raw caller id name.
+Matches the Number Pattern if it appears anywhere in the raw caller id number.
 Note that case is ignored.

 wildcards